binkley/homebrewery-files/witch.md

 ## Evil Eye

-Some magic is so bound up with witches that no one else dares touch it.
-The cantip described here is always yours and doesn't count against the number of cantrips you know.
+Some magic is so bound up with witches that no one else dares try.
+The cantip described here doesn't count against the number of cantrips you know.

 > _A glare that bites deeper than words._